Choosing where to install your hot tub can be challenging, especially if you’re debating between an indoor or outdoor installation.

 More Energy Efficient

-While hot tubs are designed using dense insulation that leaves them surprisingly energy efficient, even in the coldest of climates, an indoor hot tub can take that efficiency even further.
+While hot tubs are designed using dense insulation that leaves them surprisingly energy efficient, even in the coldest of climates, a small indoor hot tub can take that efficiency even further.

-Because your hot tub isn’t exposed to fluctuating weather conditions and is in a temperature-regulated room, it’s better able to maintain its heat.
+Because your hot tub isn’t exposed to fluctuating weather conditions and is in a temperature-regulated indoor hot tub room, it’s better able to maintain its heat.